FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: APPLICATIONS

 \subsubsection{Vision-aware planning}

 During the performance of agile maneuvers by a quadcopter, visually salient features in the environment are often lost due to the limited field of view of the on-board camera.
 This can significantly degrade the estimation accuracy.
 To address this issue, \cite{murali2019perception} presented an approach to incorporate the perception objective of keeping salient features in view in the quadcopter trajectory planning problem.
-The FlightGoggles simulation environment was used to perform experiments.
+This work was extended by \cite{spasojevic2020PATOPP} which plans time optimal trajectories while keeping chosen features in the field of view.
+The FlightGoggles simulation environment was used to perform experiments for these approaches.
 It allowed rapid experimentation with feature-rich objects in varying amounts and locations.
-This enabled straightforward verification of the performance of the algorithm when most of the salient features are clustered in small regions of the environment.
 The experiments show that significant gains in estimation performance can be achieved by using the proposed vision aware planning algorithm as the speed of the quadcopter is increased.
-For details, we refer the reader to \cite{murali2019perception}.
+These works left the problem of selecting the features open which was addressed in \cite{spasojevic2020feature}.
+FlightGoggles enables the rapid prototyping of different camera modalities and rapid forward simulation of trajectories which makes experimentation easier.
+For details, we refer the reader to \cite{murali2019perception, spasojevic2020PATOPP,spasojevic2020feature}.